Iran, six world powers resume expert talks on nuclear deal

 The nuclear accord is designed to halt Iran’s nuclear advances for a period of six months to buy time for negotiations on a final settlement of the decade-old standoff.

-U.S. officials have said the new blacklistings should not complicate the practical talks and are part of U.S. efforts to continue exposing those supporting Iran’s nuclear program or seeking to evade current sanctions.
+U.S. officials have said the new blacklistings should not complicate the practical talks and are part of U.S. efforts to continue exposing those supporting Iran’s nuclear programme or seeking to evade current sanctions.

-Underscoring Iranian concerns, Deputy Foreign Minister Abbas Araqchi travelled to Brussels this week, in part, to discuss the U.S. decision with the EU’s foreign policy chief, Catherine Ashton, who oversees contacts with Iran on behalf of the powers.

 In the technical discussions, experts aim to resolve issues dealing with how exactly sanctions can be lifted and what specifically Iran must do to meet its obligations on suspending parts of its nuclear work.